Is Victory Academy right for us?

 Does your son desire change?

-Does my son want to go to Victory?
+What if my son doesn't want to come?

 Does this sound like you?